HL7/davinci-deqm/source/pages/r4todo.md

 active: todo
 ---

-     ...TODO...
-We anticipate very few structural changes in R4,  however these profiles are derived from US Core and/or QI Core profiles that have not yet been defined for R4 ...
+     US Core and QI Core profiles and the DEQM Profiles derived from them have not yet been defined for FHIR Version R4.
+We anticipate very few structural changes in R4.
+A future release of this guide will include these profiles when available.